 FCRA Compliant Releases and Adverse Action

 Those businesses who obtain MVRs for employment purposes must obtain written authorization from the consumer before ordering the MVR.
 The authorization must meet specific requirements set forth by the federal and state law.
+The Authorization for Enrollment process in Qorta lets your drivers electronically sign the required authorizations and disclosures online.
 You can find a sample authorization form here.

 For more information on the importance of authorizations, please download our free white paper, Disclosure and Authorization Forms: Getting it Right and Lessons Learned.
 The white paper includes sample disclosure and authorization forms which you are free to use.